cthrax/gulp-angular-embed-templates/README.md

 > gulp plugin to include the contents of angular templates inside directive's code

 ----
+*NOTE: Forked to add support for angular-ui-grid cellTemplates

 Plugin searches for `templateUrl: {template url}` and replace it with `template: {minified template content}`.
 To archive this template first minified with [minimize](https://www.npmjs.com/package/minimize)